 - Needs the Citrix Workspace App 1808 or higher

 - Redirected websites are controlled by User Policies

 - Enabled by default for YouTube

-BCR is a relative easy feature to configure, it only contains of a few policies:
+BCR is a relatively easy feature to configure, it only contains a few policies:

 |Browser Content Redirection||Allow / Prohibited||Enables / Disables the BCR feature|

 |Browser Content Redirection ACL Configuration||List of URLs||Defines which websites should be redirected to the local client.
 Wildcards are permitted but not in the protocol or domain part.
 So only https://www.test.com/* or https://www.test.com/*videos*|

 |Browser Content Redirection Authentication Sites||List of URLs||Defines which websites can be used to authenticate the users on the websites listed in the ACL Configuration policy|